 - EU (DE, FR, IT, ES): EUR 0.90 fixed paperback, EUR 0.012 per page.
 EUR 6.40 fixed hardcover, EUR 0.012 per page.
 VAT complicates effective royalty because VAT is subtracted from list price before royalty is calculated.

 - Japan: hardcover was added to Amazon.co.jp in 2024.
-Print costs run roughly 15% higher than US rates due to paper sourcing.
+Print costs run roughly 15 percent higher than US rates due to paper sourcing.

 - Australia: paperback only at local print, hardcover fulfilled from US.
 Customers pay higher shipping on hardcover from AU.